 - There may be challenges in proving that your losses are directly attributable to COVID-19.
 If coverage is based on government ordered closure, this will be less of a problem, but if it’s based on COVID-19 on premises, it remains to be seen how practical it will be to demonstrate (whether through multiple employees with positive test results or other factors).

-- There is still a duty to minimize losses.
+- There is still a duty to minimize losses, as you can see here.
 Insurers may question why you didn’t shift to alternative ways of doing business (e.g. working remotely, online sales, etc.) or do so faster.
 Insurers expect businesses to do everything to control damage they would do if there was no insurance at all.

 - Businesses will not stop feeling losses related to COVID-19 when they re-open.
 While it remains to be seen whether there will be a drop in customers due to general societal fear of returning to public interaction, you should continue to document the effects of COVID-19 on your business as it may be relevant to insurance, government assistance or for other purposes.